njwilson23/depgraph/README.md

 - the dependency is missing
 - the dependency is out of date

-`depgraph` is intended to be a reusable component for assembling scientific dataset build tools.
+`depgraph` is intended to be a reusable component for constructing scientific dataset build tools.
 Important considerations for such a build tool are that it
 must:

-- perform fast rebuilds to enable experimentation
 - permit [reproducible analysis](http://science.sciencemag.org/content/334/6060/1226.long)
 - be documenting so that [a workflow can be easily reported](http://www.ontosoft.org/gpf/node/1)
+- perform fast rebuilds to enable experimentation

-Beyond the Python standard library, `depgraph` has no dependencies of its own, so it's easy to include in projects running on a laptop, on a large cluster, or on the cloud.
+Beyond the Python standard library, `depgraph` has no dependencies of its own, so it is easy to include in projects running on a laptop, on a large cluster, or in the cloud. `depgraph` supports modern Python implementations (Python 2, Python 3, PyPy).

 ## Example